Product & Pricing Competitive Analysis

 Remember you’ll most likely share this analysis with others in your company, therefore, it’s important to ensure the report is shareable by making relevant notes as you analyze each feature.

-You may use this information to form your future product roadmap.
+You will be able to use this information to form your future product roadmap.

 Take a look at the competition’s pricing structure.
-Include detailed information such as shipping fees, and warranty options or make observations about their subscription services – do they have monthly or annual options or is it a one-time fee?
+Include detailed information such as shipping fees and warranty options.
+You can also make observations about their subscription services – do they have monthly or annual options or is it a one-time fee?
 How does their pricing compare to yours?
-If you notice your pricing is drastically different than the rest of the market perhaps it’s time to reconsider your pricing strategy.
+If you notice your pricing is drastically different than the rest of the market perhaps it’s time to reconsider your strategy.

 Now, we’ll take a look at the competition’s Marketing and Messaging Strategy